-Foreshadowing is a literary device for capturing the attention of a reader and building suspense in a story.
+Foreshadowing is a literary technique for building dramatic tension in a story.
 Clever and nuanced foreshadowing is artistry in writing.
-Using it in a story can keep a reader fully engaged in your plot and eager to turn the page to discover what happens next.
+Writing foreshadowing into your plot events can keep a a reader’s attention and eager to turn the page to discover what happens next.

 What is foreshadowing?

-Though foreshadowing in storytelling can be direct, it’s often subtle and suggestive, using thematic elements like symbolism, mood, language, and characterization, which allow the writer to place covert signals and undertones throughout the story that keeps the reader guessing.
+Foreshadowing in storytelling is often subtle and suggestive, using thematic elements like symbolism, mood, language, and characterization.
+This allows the writer to place covert signals and undertones throughout the story’s plot that keeps readers guessing.
 Small and illuminating whispers of foretelling can make a story feel clever, complex, and compelling, encouraging readers to try and anticipate what may happen.

-Well-designed foreshadowing in a story relies heavily on show vs. tell.
-Foreshadowing in a story usually doesn’t explicitly reveal to readers exactly what’s about to happen.
-In fact, that would be the opposite of foreshadowing, as there would be no suggestion or mystery!
-Instead, foreshadowing should hint, imply, and suggest what’s going to happen, allowing the reader to discover the implied meaning on their own.
+Well-designed foreshadowing relies heavily on show vs. tell.
+Rather than explicitly revealing to readers exactly what’s about to happen, foreshadowing should hint, imply, and suggest a future event, allowing your readers to discover the implied meaning on their own.